Barrace/OpenDSA/RST/en/Development/KnapsackDynamic.rst

 Knapsack with User Input
 -------------------------------------

 Here we have the same visualization with the option to have the user input their values for the problem.
-For example, items take the syntax - {w:1, v:2},{w:3, v:4} - w being Weight of that item and V being its Value.
+For example, the first text box should hold the weight values which should take in numbers followed by a comma (,).
+Also do the same input for the value text box.
+Then use only one input for the capacity text box.
 Also select the number of items you're entering from the list next to Reset.

 .. avembed:: AV/Development/KnapsackDynamic/EmbeddedKnapsackDynamic.html ss